Etiquette in technology: Netiquette

 Beyond matters of basic courtesy and privacy, e-mail syntax (defined by RFC 2822) allows for different types of recipients.
 The primary recipient, defined by the To: line, can reasonably be expected to respond, but recipients of carbon copies cannot be, although they still might.
 Likewise, misuse of the CC: functions in lieu of traditional mailing lists can result in serious technical issues.
 In late 2007, employees of the United States Department of Homeland Security used large CC: lists in place of a mailing list to broadcast messages to several hundred users.
 Misuse of the "reply to all" caused the number of responses to that message to quickly expand to some two million messages, bringing down their mail server.
 In cases like this, rules of netiquette have more to do with efficient sharing of resources—ensuring that the associated technology continues to function—rather than more basic etiquette.
 On Usenet, cross-posting, in which a single copy of a message is posted to multiple groups is intended to prevent this from happening, but many newsgroups frown on the practice, as it means users must sometimes read many copies of a message in multiple groups.

-When referring to a previous discussion or expertise, quote a few lines instead of entire paragraphs.
-Select quotes that provides enough description without hindering the progression of a discussion and detracting from our own points.
-Be brief, and don't write out dissertations for simple questions; if you post long to reply to simple questions for advice, many will be unlikely to read it.

 Due to the large variation between what is considered acceptable behavior in various professional environments and between professional and social networks, codified internal manuals of style can help clarify acceptable limits and boundaries for user behavior.
-For instance, failure to publish such a guide for e-mail style was cited among the reasons for an NZ$17,000 wrongful dismissal finding against a firm that fired a woman for misuse of all caps in company-wide e-mail traffic.
+For instance, failure to publish such a guide for e-mail style was cited among the reasons for an NZ$17,000 wrongful dismissal finding against a firm that fired a woman for misuse of boldface colorful all caps text in company-wide e-mail traffic.

 Netiquette in South Korea

 In South Korea, the Korea Internet Safety Commission declared the 'Netizen Ethics Code' on June 15, 2000, and the Ministry of Education prepared the 'Information Communication Ethics Education Guidelines' in early 2001.
 Therefore, some middle and high schools started to provide education on netiquette.
 The basic netiquette education contents of South Korea are as follows.
-The writing on a noticeboard should be written clearly and concisely, used by grammar and Korean spelling, and avoid excessive refutation of other people's writings.
-An e-mail should identify itself and send a letter.
-When chatting, you should introduce yourself first, engage in conversation, use the title "Nim," and slander, abuse, or sarcastic remarks should be prudent.
-Furthermore, it is against etiquette to repeat the same words at once, and you must greeting when you come out of a chat.
-Besides, sexual harassment, stalking, and the use of expletive should not be allowed.
+Postings to a noticeboard should be written clearly and concisely, use proper grammar and Korean spelling, and avoid excessive refutation of other people's writings.
+In e-mails, identify yourself and send a letter.
+When chatting, you should introduce yourself first, engage in conversation, use the title "Nim," and do not slander, abuse, or make sarcastic remarks.
+Furthermore, it is against etiquette to repeat the same thing over and over again, and you must offer parting salutations when you come out of a chat.
+Furthermore, do not engage in sexual harassment, stalking, or the use of expletives.